trntv/apis-list/apis/fengshui/fengshui.md

 # FengShui

 Let’s you enter your name and the name of your partner/lover/crush to find Love compatibility & chances of successful love relationship.
-Log in Log in to Confluence Username Password

 **Docs / Website**: https://confluence.test.draftway.pl/login.action?os_destination=%2Findex.action&permissionViolation=true